-- A1. mathematics required for the description of the physical world; - A2. the breakdown of classical (19th century) physics and the revolution in physics at the beginning of the 20th century; - A3. special relativity and its application in nuclear physics and high-energy particle scattering; - A4. the quantitative description of oscillating systems and wave-motion; - A5.
-Newtonian mechanics and its application to physical systems; - A6. quantum theory, both from qualitative and quantitative (quantum mechanics) viewpoints; - A7. application of quantum theory to describe the structure of atoms and nuclei; - A8. the laws of thermodynamics and their consequences for the behaviour of physical systems; - A9. statistical mechanics as a basis for the microscopic description of thermodynamic systems; - A10. electricity, magnetism and their unification through the laws of electromagnetism;
+- A1.
+Mathematics required for the description of the physical world; - A2.
+The breakdown of classical (19th century) physics and the revolution in physics at the beginning of the 20th century; - A3.
+Special relativity and its application in nuclear physics and high-energy particle scattering; - A4.
+The quantitative description of oscillating systems and wave-motion; - A5.
+Newtonian mechanics and its application to physical systems; - A6.
+Quantum theory, both from qualitative and quantitative (quantum mechanics) viewpoints; - A7.
+Application of quantum theory to describe the structure of atoms and nuclei; - A8.
+The laws of thermodynamics and their consequences for the behaviour of physical systems; - A9.
+Statistical mechanics as a basis for the microscopic description of thermodynamic systems;

-- A11. a wide range of physics experimental techniques; - A12. electromagnetic waves and optics; - A13. quantum theory applied to relativistic systems; - A14. advanced classical and quantum mechanics and electromagnetism; - A15. specific topics selected for a dissertation and final year project. - A16. planetary, galactic, and extra-galactic astronomy, and cosmology; - A17. the design and operation of astronomical detectors across the electromagnetic spectrum; - A18. the motion of stars and solar system objects across the night sky throughout the year;
+- A10.
+Electricity, magnetism and their unification through the laws of electromagnetism; - A11.
+A wide range of physics experimental techniques; - A12.
+Electromagnetic waves and optics; - A13.
+Quantum theory applied to relativistic systems; - A14.
+Advanced classical and quantum mechanics and electromagnetism; - A15.
+Specific topics selected for a dissertation and final year project. - A16.
+Properties of elementary particles and their interactions; - A17.
+The use of accelerators to produce elementary particle interactions; - A18.
+The performance of detector study the yield of elementary particle interactions.